Habbi2/Azul-Cafe/FIREBASE-DEPLOYMENT.md

    - In Firebase Console, go to Project Settings > Service Accounts
    - Click "Generate New Private Key"
    - Save the file as `serviceAccountKey.json` in the project root directory
+   - **IMPORTANT SECURITY NOTE**: This file contains sensitive credentials and should never be committed to Git repositories or made public.
+It has been added to `.gitignore` to prevent accidental commits.

 3. Run the import script:
    ```